 When you recycle or throw something away, you are also throwing away the energy used to make it (called embedded energy).
 All of that energy is lost forever if it is sent to the landfill as plastics do not biodegrade.
-Much energy can be recaptured through recycling where it is converted back into workable materials to create new objects.
-However, recycling requires energy and fossil fuels to sort, bail, and transform old products into new.
+Much of the embedded energy can be recaptured through recycling where it is converted back into workable materials to create new objects.
+However, recycling requires energy and fossil fuels to sort, bale, and manufacture into new products.

 Choosing to purchase durable items with minimal and/or recyclable packaging, items made from recycled or renewable materials, or a better yet CHOOSING NOT TO BUY reduces greenhouse gas emissions and reduces the amount of waste sent to landfills.